 About User Requirements Gathering

-When building a new app or tool, experts from College of Medicine Research Information Technology will meet with representative users of that system to gather user requirements.
-In these conversations, RIT uncovers additional information about the environment people will be using the system in, their expectations for the system and the current challenges they face.
-Getting input from these people at the beginning of the process ensures the finished product meets their needs.
+When building a new app or tool, experts from College of Medicine Research Information Technology will meet with representative groups of people that will use the system and document their needs so that the system will support them in their tasks and goals.
+In these conversations, RIT also pays attention to additional information about the environment people will be using the system in, their expectations for the system and the current challenges they face.
+Using this input to document system specifications, especially at the beginning of an effort, ensures success later on.

 In a co-design session, participants use a toolkit created by RIT to describe what they think the finished system should look like.